 While Coast Guard cutters are mission-capable with current boats, the new craft acquired under this program will more specifically meet the Coast Guard’s functional requirements.
 The LRI-II features increased passenger carrying capability, improved dynamic stability, higher speeds, ballistic protection systems, robust logistics support infrastructure, and appropriate hull designs for stern launch requirements.
 The OTH-IV features high-speed and larger passenger capacity.
 Both boats are capable of operating from Coast Guard cutters equipped for stern launch.

 The cutter boats project will procure up to 10, 35-foot LRI-II, including one for each of the national security cutters.
-Additionally, the program will procure up to 101, 26-foot OTH-IV, which the Coast Guard will deploy aboard the NSC and some other platforms.
+Additionally, the program will procure up to 114, 26-foot OTH-IV, which the Coast Guard will deploy aboard the NSC and some other platforms.
+With the introduction of the offshore patrol cutter and the polar security cutter approaching, a new project to acquire the next generation OTH, the OTH-V, has been initiated.